Submissions to the web journal are closed from 1 November 2018 – 7 January 2019.

-Three Drops from a Cauldron is (beginning with Issue 22 in May 2018) a quarterly web journal publishing poetry and flash fiction (and anything in between) involving myths, legends, folklore, fables, or fairytales.
+Three Drops from a Cauldron is a quarterly web journal publishing poetry and flash fiction (and anything in between) involving myths, legends, folklore, fables, or fairytales.
 (We have shapeshifted several times since January 2015 – much like in the origin myth of our title – from a twice-weekly webzine, to a twice-monthly mag, to a monthly journal, to a quarterly.
 We’re sticking with this one, now!)

-Maybe you’ve referenced a Japanese ghost story, a South American myth, or what it means to you when a black cat crosses your path.
-Maybe it’s your personal connection to Sleeping Beauty, or a universal pattern you’ve observed involving Cinderella stories.
+Maybe you’ve referenced a ghost story, a myth, a tradition, or what it means to you when a black cat crosses your path.
+Maybe it’s your personal connection to Sleeping Beauty, or a universal pattern you’ve observed involving Cinderella-type stories.
 Your piece can be a retelling, or it could just be using the original story / lore as a loosely connected metaphor – whatever it is, I’d like to consider it for our journal.

 So if you think your work might be a fit, send: